Lunch with a Program Officer (PO)

 Faculty Development Symposium

 On October 30th, the 5th Annual Faculty Development Symposium began in Davis Auditorium, with a welcome address by Lakshmi Devi, PhD, Dean for Academic Development and Enrichment, welcoming the nearly 100 faculty present.
 Dr. Devi gave a brief overview of the Office of Academic Development and Enrichment and its mission, followed by a State of the School address by Dr. Dennis Charney, Anne and Joel Ehrenkranz Dean of the Icahn School of Medicine at Mount Sinai.
-Subsequent sessions featured panel discussions on the event’s theme, “How to Get Promoted,” with breakouts for basic and clinical science faculty focused on preparing CVs and promotion packets.
+Subsequent sessions featured panel discussions on the event’s theme, "How to Get Promoted," with breakouts for basic and clinical science faculty focused on preparing CVs and promotion packets.
 The event was broadcasted to all member hospitals via videoconference.
 Click here to watch the panel video for Clinician and/or Educator Track and Clinical Practice Track faculty.